 “You.”

-“I didn’t think you wanted any more visitors,” My-re quipped.
+“I didn’t think you wanted me to have any more visitors,” My‑re quipped.

 “Not in this case.
 It’s a rare thing for Lady Greywand to visit the local bars.
 This is an exception, go.”

-Wiping her hands on a rag, My-re headed over to Sheila’s table.
-She hear Pol say excitedly under his breath, “This should be good for business!”
+Wiping her hands on a rag, My‑re approached Sheila’s table.
+She heard Pol say excitedly under his breath, “This should be good for business.”

 My‑re looked to the dozens of eyes staring at her and sat.
 She felt heat race to her face at the uncomfortable attention.

-“You’re my hero Lady Greywand!”
+“You’re my heroine, Lady Greywand!”
 A male patron shouted.

 “Thank you.”

-“She talked to me, she talked to me!” he responded with glee before sitting back down and spoke excitedly with his companions.
+“She talked to me.
+She talked to me,” he responded with glee before sitting back down and speaking excitedly with his companions.
 “I want my daughter to grow up and be just like her.”

-“Yes, that Elkarish left a horrible taste in my mouth,” My-re replied, as her eyes went from the wand to Sheila.
+“Yes, that Elkarrish left a horrible taste in my mouth,” My‑re replied.
+Her eyes went from the wand to Sheila.

 “It will pass.
-Now, after you have taken some time to rest and recovered your strength, I have a proposition I would like you to hear,” Sheila said.
+After you have taken some time to rest and recovered your strength, I have a proposition I would like you to hear,” Sheila said.

 “What’s that?”